canvaspixels/courgette/README.md

 });
 ```

-Both the user story and specification styles of BDD will require supporting page objects.
-So for example the `checkout.page` file will contain the selectors `'first name'` and `'card number'` etc.

 To take the above one step further, we can remove the duplication in checking the amount in stock.